AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_basics/load_sound_banks.md

 ]
 ~~~

-Regardless of whether you choose to use this system for loading your sound banks, you should make sure that your game **always** loads the `content/audio/Init` *.wwise_dep* resource in your boot package.
+Regardless of whether you choose to use this system for loading your sound banks, you should make sure that your project **always** loads the `content/audio/Init` *.wwise_dep* resource in your boot package.
 This resource contains metadata that the Wwise plug-in needs at runtime in order to be able to work with your banks and events.